 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices rose 0.27% over the previous month in June, following a 0.31% month-on-month increase in May.
+Consumer prices rose 0.09% over the previous month in August, following a 0.22% month-on-month upturn in July.

-Exports rose 1.2% over the same month of the previous month in May, following the 2.2% year-on-year rise in April.
+Exports sank 9.9% over the same month of the previous year in July, following the 8.7% year-on-year decline in June.

 Business conditions in Colombia’s manufacturing sector continued to improve in August, albeit to a lesser degree than in July.

 Economic growth edged down to 3.0% year-on-year in the second quarter, from an upwardly revised 3.1% in the first quarter (previously reported: +2.8% year-on-year) .